 You can use our online compensation calculator to conduct your own personal injury claims appraisal without speaking to a lawyer.

-No Win, No Fee lawyers
+No Win, No Drama’s

 When you make a claim with us, if for some reason your case is not successful you will not be required to pay any legal costs.
 If your case is successful, the legal fees that you will have already agreed upon with your lawyer will be deducted from your compensation.
-Its worth noting that the losing side will normally pay a large part of your legal costs.
+It is worth noting that the losing side will normally pay a large part of your legal costs.

 What to do next

-You can also start your claim online, and one of our FIFO accident compensation specialists will call you back.
+You can also start your claim online, and one of our FIFO specialists will call you back.
 Remember our advice is free and confidential and you’ll never be pressured into claiming with us.